top of page

 All those years ago at university, my dissertation focused on the use of the ‘barbarian’ in 5th and 6th-century Athenian literature.
 The barbarian is uncultured, unintelligent and uncouth.

-However, what people tend to forget is that when the ancient Athenians were referring ‘barbarians’, they meant ‘anyone not Greek.’
+However, what people tend to forget is that when the ancient Athenians were referring to ‘barbarians’, they meant ‘anyone not Greek.’
 The usual target of the ancient Athenians?
-The Persians, causing our culturally ingrained idea of West versus East.
+The Persians caused our culturally ingrained idea of West versus East.
 Thanks for that, Herodotus.

 Our perception of foreign changes through the years, but we still cling to this out-of-date boogie man.
 In the UK, the French were the archetypal ‘foreigner’ for generations. but now we’ve transposed that image onto countries in the Middle East.